 We would have a feedback session where people can give feedback to the committee and sail makers at the Thursday forum during Folkboat week.
 We would then go for a vote at the 2026 AGM.

-I'm sure that this will be a fiercely debated subject, but I would remind you all that we are responding to the question raised at the last AGM and an overall desire to sail under one single set of rules as a one design class of international standing.
+The Technical Chairman is sure that this will be a fiercely debated subject, but he would remind you all that we are responding to the question raised at the last AGM and an overall desire to sail under one single set of rules as a one design class of international standing.